-End Credits #73: Cinema's 2017 Lost Treasures Harry Dean Stanton, Gastone Moschin, Shelley Berman, Richard Anderson
+End Credits #73: Cinema's 2017 Lost Treasures Anne Jeffreys, Harry Dean Stanton, Gastone Moschin, Shelley Berman, Richard Anderson

-One of the most naturally comfortable and sincere actors who ever graced the stage, big screen or small, the beloved Harry Dean Stanton has died at age 91.
+One of the most naturally comfortable and sincere actors who ever graced the screen, big or small, the beloved Harry Dean Stanton has died at age 91.

 Italian actor Gastone Moschin has died at age 88.